Self-Portrait with a Sunflower: Sunflower

 Historians and scholars have hotly debated the symbolism behind the sunflower.
-The concept of the language of flowers and deriving symbolism from flora had not yet gained the popularity that it would later have in literature, art, poetry, and more; yet it is important to note that a plethora of flowers were associated with certain traits and characteristics even in the Baroque era.
+The concept of the language of flowers and deriving symbolism from flora had not yet gained the popularity that it would later have in literature, art, poetry, and more; yet a plethora of flowers were associated with certain traits and characteristics even in the Baroque era.
 The sunflower (Helianthus annuus) is symbolic of devotion and fidelity because it turns during the day to follow the Sun in its course across the sky, as reflected in its French name tournesol, the Spanish girasol, Italian girasole, etc. This obvious symbolism was naturally noted in 17th century English emblem books, in which the sunflower represents loyalty.
 Many of these emblem books were published and made available in Van Dyck's home city, Antwerp, but the characteristic of the plant is known to every gardener, and no literary source is necessary.
-Although he did not state personally that this devotion is specifically to the Crown, it has been interpreted that this portrait is a declaration of loyalty only to Charles I. Presiding as court painter to the king of England was an honour that Van Dyck revelled in, as well as an accomplishment that any artist would be proud to be employed as.
-Historians are quick to acknowledge that the golden chain Van Dyck has draped across his right shoulder is one that was gifted to the artist by his patron, along with the fact that the work was created during the height of his career whilst residing in the court of the monarch.
-The sunflower and its position are believed to be facing him, in indication that the monarchy looks upon him in approval.
+Although he did not state personally that this devotion is specifically to the Crown, it has been interpreted that this portrait is a declaration of loyalty only to Charles I. Presiding as court painter to the king of England was an honour that Van Dyck revelled in, as well as an honour that any artist would be proud of.
+Art historians agree that the golden chain van Dyck has draped across his right shoulder was gifted to him by his patron Charles I and that the work was created while he was a court painter.
+The sunflower and its position facing him are interpreted as symbols for the monarch's approval of van Dyck.